Dissurender/overly-dressed/README.md

 * RESTful APIs for Clothing Data.
 * Probabably a lot more!

-# Config Environment Variables
+# Setup
+* Make sure you have Node installed.
+* Run npm install
-Reference the .env.example file for everything you need!
+* Reference the .env.example file to setup the environment variables.
+Then put your .env in the backend/config
+* Pre-populate the data by running the seeders.
+* Run the tests with npm test
+* Run the server with npm start

 # Contributing
 We'd love to have you!
 Read the short [contributing guidelines](CONTRIBUTING.md) here!